teuk/mediabot_v3/docs/SHORT_CONTENT_V3_PILOT.md

 - timeout and circuit-open outcomes are neutral on IRC and visible in metrics;
 - switching to `off` or disabling during a request suppresses late delivery;
 - unload removes `short` and leaves historical commands unchanged.

+## MB756 supervised evidence

+The development pilot established that `observe` produced neither IRC output nor a repository revision, while `on` returned the configured bounded GitHub repository name twice and advanced the stored served counter.
+A missing JSON path and an unavailable endpoint each produced only the neutral localized IRC message.
+Doctor remained `ready`, the failure ledger remained empty, the prior revision-3 repository was restored exactly, and the temporary Partyline accounts were removed.
+No boot policy or production channel was changed.